 I am an Assistant Professor at Yale University School of Medicine in the Department of Psychiatry, where I direct a new Computational Neuroscience Lab.
 Previously I was a postdoctoral associate in the lab of Xiao-Jing Wang, in the Center for Neural Science at New York University.
 I received my Ph.D. in Physics at Yale University.

-My current research interests are in the dynamics of cortical circuits that subserve cognitive functions.
-To investigate these issues, I analyze neural data and build neural circuit models across several levels of scale and complexity, ranging from detailed microcircuitry to long-range interactions between brain areas.
-I also apply computational modeling in the study of mental disorders, in a framework for Computational Psychiatry.
-On all these fronts, I work closely with experimental collaborators.
+Current research interests are in the dynamics of cortical circuits that subserve cognitive functions.
+To investigate these issues, we analyze neural data and build neural circuit models across several levels of scale and complexity, ranging from detailed microcircuitry to long-range interactions between brain areas.
+We also develop neural circuit models to advance the study of mental disorders, in a framework for Computational Psychiatry.
+On all these fronts, we work closely with experimental collaborators.
 We are part of the Swartz Program in Theoretical Neurobiology at Yale.